SSL Pending Shopify: Why It Happens and How to Fix It

 1. Domain Verification Issues

+The SSL certificate cannot be issued if your domain is not pointed correctly to Shopify.
 This usually happens when there is something wrong with the domain’s A record or CNAME settings.

 2. DNS Propagation Delays